benc-uk/batcomputer/docs/setup.md

 - Rename the pipeline `Batcomputer Load Data` (You can rename the pipeline while it is running)

 Repeat the process for:
-- `/pipelines/batcomputer-training.yml`, renaming the pipeline `Batcomputer Run Training`
+- `/pipelines/batcomputer-training.yml`, renaming the pipeline `Batcomputer Run Training`.
+This might take some time to run, see notes below on ["What happens in AML?"](#what-happens-in-azure-ml)
 - `/pipelines/batcomputer-build-api.yml`, renaming the pipeline `Batcomputer Build API`

 **💬 Note.** There is no reason to run the "Load Data" pipeline more than once.
 It's included as a repeatable pipeline for completeness

+After the pipelines are created & run once, they should automatically trigger based on code pushes to the repo

 # DevOps Release Pipelines
 As of March 2019 YAML release pipelines are not available in Azure DevOps making it borderline impossible to share a re-usable pipeline for release/deployment